| [ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 These commands allow you to define different sorts of variables in object-oriented programming languages.

-@defcv category class name
+@defcv category class name-

 The

-command is followed by three arguments: the category of thing being defined, the class to which it belongs, and its name.
-For instance:@defcv {Class Option} Window border-pattern … @end defcv
+@defcvcommand is the general definition command for variables associated with classes in object-oriented programming.
+The@defcvcommand is followed by three arguments: the category of thing being defined, the class to which it belongs, and its name.
+For instance:@defcv {Class Option} Window border-pattern … @end defcvproduces:

 produces: